By Alexander Reed Kelly

 Two thoughts struck me as I considered what I saw.
 First, anyone who says that people who lack money are lazy should be required to make the claim at loud volume amid a relief effort in a low-income community like this one.
 Second, the disaster movies that dominate Hollywood are written by people who have never had such an experience.
 They tell stories they know will appeal to audiences of people who delight in imagining themselves as survivors of a worldwide catastrophe.
 There was no such delight here in Rockaway.

 After picking my way through the neighborhood, I found a generator-powered bookmobile outside a Queens Public Library building.
 My cellphone was nearly dead, so I walked in to get a charge.
 Inside were half a dozen neighborhood residents.
 Some were reading; others were just getting out of the cold.
-One carefully dressed man was reading a biography of Barack Obama.
-Nearby were two women, a man in his late 20s and a young girl, who sat silently.
-I introduced myself and asked how she had weathered the storm.
+One man studied a biography of Barack Obama.
+Two women, a man in his late 20s and a young girl sat quietly nearby.
+I introduced myself and asked how they had endured the storm.

-“Everything in my basement” was lost, she said.
+“Everything in my basement” was lost, the girl said.

-When I asked if everything above ground was OK, she explained that her family lived in the basement.
+When I asked if everything above ground was OK, she explained that the basement was her home.

-The man who had been reading nearby overhead my inquiries.
+The man who had been reading overhead my questions.

 “You from the neighborhood?” he asked.